c272/micro-tools/README.md

 Welcome to the `micro-tools` repository, a collection of scripts and utilities which improve the quality of life experience for working with the CODAL micro:bit v2 API.
 There are several tools included in this repository, the most important ones being:

+- `microinit`: Sets up a micro:bit v2 project directory for Visual Studio Code, configuring the include directories, compiler options and debug settings for the local CODAL API.
 - `microbuild`: Allows for the easy building of micro:bit v2 projects anywhere in your filesystem, removing the need to place your code into the microbit-v2-samples source folder.
-- `microinit`: Sets up a micro:bit v2 project directory for Visual Studio Code, configuring the include directories, compiler options and debug settings for the local CODAL API.
+- `microflash`: Facilitates the mounting, unmounting, and flashing of the micro:bit v2 in a distro-compatible way, removing the need to fiddle with manually mounting and copying to the micro:bit.

-The tooling in this repository is purely aimed at Linux distributions, however does not require any heavy dependencies, so should work correctly on Windows under MinGW, however that is not guaranteed, and a use case that this repository will support.
+The tooling in this repository is purely aimed at Linux distributions, however does not require any heavy dependencies, so should work correctly on Windows under MinGW, however that is not guaranteed, and not a use case that this repository will support.
 These tools are all licensed under the GPLv3, so feel free to fork and contribute changes if you find something worth improving.

 ## Getting Started
 To get started using `micro-tools`, first clone the repository into a directory with user execute permissions.